iron-fish/ironfish/tools/Docker.md

 You can find more commands by running `docker-compose exec node ironfish help`.

 ### Choosing which components to run
 If you don't want to run the pool, miner, or node itself, just comment out or remove the corresponding section from `docker-compose.yml`.
-This is useful if you have different machines for the node, pool, and mining.
+This is useful if you have different machines for the node, pool, and miners.

 Alternatively, you can specify service name (`node`, `pool`, or `miner`) in any `docker-compose ...` command to apply it to that service only.